-Effect of Critical Period of Crop-Weed Interference and Groundnut Varieties on Weed Density (ha-1) and Weed Dry Weight (kgha-1)
+Effect of Critical Period of Crop - Weed Interference and Groundnut Varieties on Weed Density (ha-1) and Weed Dry Weight (kgha-1)

-The effects of a critical period of crop-weed interference and groundnut varieties on weed density and weed dry weight at harvest are presented in Table 4.
-The results indicated that the critical period of cropweed interference had a significant effect on weed density and weed dry weight at both locations.
+The effects of the critical period of crops - weed interference and groundnut varieties on weed density and weed dry weight at harvest are presented in Table 1.
+The results indicated that the critical period of crop-weed interference had a significant effect on weed density and weed dry weight at both locations.
 The weed density and weed dry weight were significantly higher in the weedy check at both locations followed by weed infestation up to 63 Days after Sowing (DAS).
 The lowest weed density and weed dry weight were recorded in the weed-free check.
-The results showed significant differences amongst the weed-free treatments from 21-63DAS and weed-infested treatments 21-63 DAS for both weed density and weed dry weight.
-Similarly, the weed-free check (75 DAS) and weed-free up 63 DAS were significantly different from the 21 and 42 days weed free after sowing.
-There was no significant difference between weed free check and weed-free up to 63DAS.
+The results show significant differences amongst the weed-free treatments from 21-63DAS and weedinfested treatments 21-63 DAS for both weed density and weed dry weight.
+Similarly, the weed-free check (75 DAS) and weed-free up 63 DAS were significantly different from the 21 and 42-day weed-free after sowing.
+There were no significant differences between weed-free checks and weed-free up to 63DAS.
 Also, no significant difference was observed between 21 and 42 days weed-free after sowing.
 The weed density and dry weight were significantly higher at the level of un-weeded control (weedy check) than all the other treatments under the two varieties at both locations.
-The weed free check recorded the lowest weed density and dry weight at both locations as shown in Table 4.
+The weed-free check recorded the lowest weed density and dry weight at both locations as shown in Table 1.
 The varieties had a significant effect on weed dry weight at both locations.
 Fleur 11 recorded higher weed dry weight than the other variety.